AgentExpt: Automating AI Experiment Design with LLM-based Resource Retrieval Agent: Dataset Construction

 \subsection{Overview}

 To effectively support the retrieval and recommendation of state-of-the-art baselines and suitable evaluation datasets corresponding to specific research topics, it is imperative to precisely extract baselines and datasets utilized in empirical evaluations reported in scholarly literature.
 Accomplishing this task requires extensive extraction of structured entities accompanied by comprehensive metadata associated with respective papers, baselines, and datasets.
-However, current academic resources (e.g., Papers with Code\cite{PapersWithCode}, Hugging Face\cite{HuggingFace}) and automated information extraction methodologies (e.g., DataFinder\cite{DataFinder}, DataHunter\cite{DataHunter}) exhibit substantial limitations concerning dataset coverage comprehensiveness, entity metadata completeness, and the accuracy of identifying \textbf{Paper}–\textbf{Baseline}, \textbf{Paper}–\textbf{Dataset} associations.
+However, current academic resources (e.g., \citet{PWC}, \citet{HuggingFace}) and automated information extraction methodologies~\cite{viswanathan2023datafinder,farber2021datahunter}) exhibit substantial limitations concerning dataset coverage, entity metadata completeness, and the accuracy of identifying \textit{Paper}-\textit{Baseline}, \textit{Paper}-\textit{Dataset} associations.

 Specifically, establishing a robust and high-quality Paper-Baseline-Dataset data involves addressing two primary challenges. \textbf{First}, significant \textit{heterogeneity} in data sources and formats complicates information extraction efforts.
-Baselines often appear in abbreviated or inconsistent terminologies across different publications, while datasets frequently suffer from ambiguous naming conventions and inconsistent references. \textbf{Moreover}, the absence of explicit links within papers to original baseline implementations and dataset repositories further complicates automated text parsing, entity recognition, and information alignment processes.
-Second, the exponential growth of artificial intelligence research outputs exacerbates inefficiencies and scalability constraints inherent to manual or semi-automated annotation methods.
+Baselines often appear in abbreviated or inconsistent terminologies across different publications, while datasets frequently suffer from ambiguous naming conventions and inconsistent references.
+Moreover, the absence of explicit links within papers to original baseline implementations and dataset repositories further complicates automated text parsing, entity recognition, and information alignment processes. \textbf{Second}, the exponential growth of research outputs exacerbates inefficiencies and scalability constraints inherent to manual or semi-automated annotation methods.
 Leading AI conferences receive tens of thousands of submissions annually, making traditional annotation approaches impractical and highlighting the need for scalable automation.